eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/core/metrics.md

 ## Store metrics

 It is possible to store your own metrics in sensiNact by calling the `IMetricsManager` service.
-Make sure that the gauges you register are quick enough to note slow the metrics report generation.
+Make sure that the callback functions for any gauges you register execute quickly.
+If they block, or require significant computation, then they will significantly slow the metrics report generation *and* impact the measured metrics.

 Here is an example to add some system metrics using the [Oshi](https://www.oshi.ooo/) library.